peachey2k2/peachey2k2.github.io/README.md

-This is the surce code for [peachey2k2.github.io](https://peachey2k2.github.io/).
+This is the source code for [peachey2k2.github.io](https://peachey2k2.github.io/).

 We use `nix` to handle dependencies, along with some shell scripting to build it all as a static website.